-Ashton Carter has been professor in the Kennedy School at Harvard and has served in the Clinton administration in the Department of Defense, where is now the Under Secretary of Defense for Acquisition, Technology, and Logistics and has been nominated to be Deputy Secretary of Defense to Leon Panetta.
+Ashton Carter has been professor in the Kennedy School at Harvard and served in the Clinton administration in the Department of Defense, where is now Deputy Secretary of Defense to Leon Panetta.

 At a time when the massive reductions in strategic nuclear forces of the United States and Russia are indeed in progress, an ineffective BMD can derail this improvement in U.S. security.
 Indeed, it is widely recognized that having more nuclear weapons than is needed (and how many are "needed"?) is a great threat to society and, in particular, to U.S. society, in the form of nuclear terrorism.
+Henry Kissinger once demanded to hear how a system could be both ineffective and destabilizing; I replied that he should think about using a toy pistol to threaten a police officer.